 We recently purchased two Intex Challenger K1 kayaks for our older children.

-These were very affordable compared to an expensive inflatable, but are not on the same standard as the Sevylor Hudson.
+These were affordable compared to an expensive inflatable but are not on the same standard as the Sevylor Hudson.
 And, one was soon punctured (but easily repaired).

-But despite being entry-level inflatable canoes, they do perform quite well (for an inflatable), and certainly feel more like a kayak in the water rather than a canoe.
+But despite being entry-level inflatable canoes, they perform quite well (for an inflatable) and certainly feel more like a kayak in the water rather than a canoe.

 They are also easy to inflate and deflate.